Product Description

 Frequently Asked Questions

-A: The CT W205012710 is a load wheel assembly engineered as a direct replacement for Caterpillar electric lift trucks.
-It is a polyurethane wheel designed to support the load beam and vehicle weight in lift operations.
+A: The CT W205012710 is a polyurethane load wheel assembly engineered as a direct replacement for Caterpillar electric lift trucks.
+It is designed to support the load beam and vehicle weight during lift operations.

 A: This wheel features Durarun 95A polyurethane tread bonded to a steel core.
 The 95A durometer rating provides high abrasion resistance and durability for heavy-duty warehouse and manufacturing environments.

-Q: Is the CT W205012710 compatible with other brands of electric pallet trucks?
+Q: Is this wheel compatible with other brands of electric lift trucks?

-A: This is a Caterpillar OEM part designed specifically for Caterpillar electric lift truck models specified for the CT W205012710 load wheel.
-Verify your equipment manufacturer and wheel mounting pattern before ordering.
+A: The CT W205012710 is engineered as a direct replacement for Caterpillar electric lift trucks.
+Verify your equipment manufacturer and wheel mounting pattern before ordering to ensure compatibility.

 Q: How long does this load wheel typically last in service?